What Causes a Pan to Warp—and How Do I Fix It?

 My parents have had the same set of cookie sheets in their kitchen since I was little.
 And ever since I can remember, one of them has been slightly bent upward and uneven.
 It doesn’t lie flat on an oven rack, so half of the cookies we bake using the sheet always come out a little underdone.
 Not really what you want when prepping batch after batch of cookies.

 Sound familiar?
 Here are a few of the reasons why your cookware might be warped.
-And if your cookware collection is growing, we have some storage solutions for your kitchen.

 Rapid Changes in Temperature